Latest revision: Cabinet Order No. 127 of March 31, 2017

 (Persons having interest in the Japanese industry)

-Article 3.Persons having an interest in the Japanese industry as provided for in paragraphs (5), (18) and (23) of Article 7 of the Act mean those as set forth in the following:
+Article 3.Persons having an interest in the Japanese industry as provided for in paragraphs (5), (18) and (23) of Article 7 of the Act are those persons as set forth in the following:

-(i)Japanese producers of goods of the same kind as the imported goods or organizations composed of direct or indirect members of Japanese producers of these goods (hereinafter referred to as “producers, etc. concerned” in this item, the next Article and Article 7) (in the case of organizations of the producers, etc. concerned, limited to organizations in which two or more members of the direct or indirect members are Japanese producers of these goods; the same applies in the next Article), provided that the collective output of the goods produced in Japan by these producers or by the producers who are the direct or indirect members of the organizations accounts for one-fourth or more of the total output of the goods in Japan;
+(i)Japanese producers of goods of the same kind as the imported goods at issue or organizations composed of direct or indirect members of Japanese producers of such goods (hereinafter referred to as “producers, etc. concerned” in this item, the next Article and Article 7) (in the case of organizations of the producers, etc. concerned, limited to organizations in which two or more members of the direct or indirect members are Japanese producers of such goods; the same applies in the next Article), provided that the collective output of such goods produced in Japan by these producers or by the producers who are the direct or indirect members of the organizations accounts for one-fourth or more of the total output of such goods in Japan;

-(2)Producers not to be included in the Japanese producers referred to in paragraph (1) of the preceding Article pursuant to the provisions of paragraph (2) of that Article and the output of goods of the same kind as the imported goods produced in Japan by these producers are not included in the Japanese producers and the total output referred to in item (i) of the preceding paragraph, and the persons engaged in production of the goods of the producers not to be included in the Japanese producers referred to in paragraph (1) of the preceding Article pursuant to the provisions of paragraph (2) of that Article are not included in persons engaged in the production as referred to in item (ii) of the preceding paragraph.
+(2)Producers not to be included in the Japanese producers referred to in paragraph (1) of the preceding Article pursuant to the provisions of paragraph (2) of that Article and the output of goods of the same kind as the imported goods at issue produced in Japan by these producers shall not be included in the Japanese producers and the total output referred to in item (i) of the preceding paragraph, and the persons engaged in production of such goods of the producers not to be included in the Japanese producers referred to in paragraph (1) of the preceding Article pursuant to the provisions of paragraph (2) of that Article shall not be included in persons engaged in the production as referred to in item (ii) of the preceding paragraph.

 (Procedures for requesting imposition of countervailing duty, etc.)